 The last Pontiac GTO, which was also the very last Monaro-based coupe produced, came off the assembly line in Australia on June 14, 2006.
 Total production for all three years was 40,808 vehicles.
 This generation GTO was only intended as limited production runs for those 3 years from the beginning of the program.

 The Last Pontiac Muscle Car

 Unfortunately, the 2006 Pontiac GTO would be the last muscle car Pontiac would ever produce.
-The Pontiac Firebird/Trans Am production ended in 2002 and the only Pontiac cars produced after 2006 were the Solstice, Vibe, G6 and G8. none of which were considered “sports cars”.
-The last Pontiac, a 2010 model year G6, was built at the Orion Township Assembly Line in January, 2010.
-In early-2009, amid financial problems and restructuring efforts, GM announced it would discontinue manufacturing and marketing vehicles under the Pontiac brand by the end of 2010 and focus on four core brands in North America: Chevrolet, Buick, Cadillac, and GMC.
+The Pontiac Firebird/Trans Am production ended in 2002 and the only Pontiac cars produced after 2006 were the Solstice, Vibe, G6, and G8. none of which were considered “sports cars”.
+The last Pontiac, a 2010 model year G6, was built at the Orion Township Assembly Line in January 2010.
+In early 2009, amid financial problems and restructuring efforts, GM announced it would discontinue manufacturing and marketing vehicles under the Pontiac brand by the end of 2010 and focus on four core brands in North America: Chevrolet, Buick, Cadillac, and GMC.
 The last Pontiac badged cars were built in December 2009.
-Franchise agreements for Pontiac dealers expired October 31, 2010.
+Franchise agreements for Pontiac dealers expired on October 31, 2010.

 |Third Generation||1973 (new “A” body style)|

 |Fourth Generation||1974 (option on the compact Ventura platform)|

 |Note: I hope you found the information contained on this website useful.
 Many hours of time and research have gone into building this website.
 Please feel free to donate to Mark Quitter Racing.
 Donations will be used to pay for website services or for any other practical use per your request which can be filled out on the PayPal donation link.
 There is no minimum amount, and your contribution is greatly appreciated.
 Donate here.|